balshaer/alshaer/README.md

 - [i18next](https://react.i18next.com/guides/quick-start): A powerful internationalization framework for React applications, allowing for easy translation and localization.

-- [vitejs](https://vitejs.dev/): A fast and efficient development environment for building modern web applications.
-It offers features like instant server startup, hot module replacement, and optimized production builds.

 - [animate](https://animate.style/): A library that provides a collection of CSS animations that can be easily applied to elements on a webpage.

 ---